Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/README.rst

 * ``setData(x_list, y_list)``
     Set the (x, y)-data of the regular array buffer.

-* ``update()``
+* ``update(create_snapshot: bool = True)``
-    Update the data behind the curve, based on the current contents of the buffer, and redraw the curve on screen.
+    Update the data behind the curve by creating a snapshot of the current contents of the buffer, and redraw the curve on screen.

+    You can suppress updating the data behind the curve by setting parameter ``create_snapshot`` to False.
+The curve will then only be redrawn based on the old data.
+This is useful when the plot is paused.

 * ``clear()``
     Clear the contents of the curve and redraw.